One of the biggest mistakes people make when buying a new car is forgetting to include the cost of auto financing in the total price.

 I have the credit and income to go out and get a loan for a BMW M3.
 And I would love that car.
 But that doesn’t mean I should get it.
 What the dealer will tell you you can afford for dealership financing and what you should spend are two very different things.

-Use MU30’s car affordability calculator to see what you can afford for an auto loan payment.
+Use MU30’s car affordability calculator to see what you can truly afford for an auto loan payment.

 Unless you’re looking at 0% or another really low APR (), the best way to buy a car is with cash.
 If you have to get a car loan (whether that’s a or ), it literally pays to be as pragmatic as possible.

-These tips can help improve your .
-If, in the end, you discover that you can’t really afford that cool you were eyeing…well, better to learn that now than after you buy it!
+These steps will improve your chances of.
+If during your research process you realize that you can’t really afford that cool you were eyeing…well, better to learn that now than after you buy it!